Testing for Heteroscedasticity in High-dimensional Regressions: Main results

 The corresponding maximized likelihood is

-Notice that since the number of unknown parameters $p+n$ exceeds the sample size, this MLE cannot be a reliable estimator and the inference problem is not well-defined.
+Notice that since the number of unknown parameters $p+n$ exceeds the sample size, this MLE cannot be a reliable estimator.
 Nevertheless, this likelihood concept will help us to define a meaningful test statistic for testing the homoscedasticity hypothesis as follows: we approximate the MLE $\hat{\boldsymbol{\beta}}$ in the maximized likelihood $L_1$ by the OLS $\hat{\boldsymbol{\beta}}_0$ to get an approximate value

 On the other hand under the homoscedasticity hypothesis, the OLS estimator $\hat{\boldsymbol{\beta}}_0$ and the estimator of the variance

 are in fact the MLEs.
 So the maximized likelihood under the null hypothesis is